Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 Long term deposits are essentially intended for Public Interest Organisations (PIO).

-Deposits must be made to the account IBAN BE60 1000 0400 0070 (BIC code NBBEBEBBTRE) in the name of the Treasury with the National Bank of Belgium.
+Deposits must be made to the account IBAN BE60 1000 0400 0070 (BIC code NBBEBEBBTRE) in the name of the Agency with the National Bank of Belgium.

-At the latest two business days before the payment date, the following elements need to be agreed upon with the traders in the Treasury trading floor:
+At the latest two business days before the payment date, the following elements need to be agreed upon with the traders in the Agency trading floor:

 - the amount rounded up to the nearest 1000 euros;